fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

   fleet-apns-push.key ... done
   fleet-apns-push.csr ... done

-Send the .csr and .crt files to your friendly Fleet representative.
-Apple requires Fleet to collect contact info for MDM cert users.
-We intend to automate this process soon, but for now, if you are interested in trying out Apple MDM via Fleet, please reach out to us at https://fleetdm.com/company/contact to get set up.
+Apple requires Fleet to verify contact info for MDM cert users.
+We intend to automate this process soon, but for now to complete this setup, please schedule a quick friendly 15-min with us to get set up: https://calendly.com/fleetmo/fleet-mdm-intro-and-setup.

-Keep the .key files.
-You will need them to complete this process.
+Bring the .csr and .crt files to that meeting and keep the .key files.
+You will need them later to complete this process.

 Fleet will return a .p7m file to you.
 Use that file and he other generated files in the `fleetctl setup apns gen-req` command.
 ```